Apply for a vehicular access

 -

 Upon application you will be required to pay the below fee.
-Please have your payment details ready before submitting your application.
+Have your payment details ready before submitting your application.
 Paying online will significantly speed up the application process as enquiries are not processed until payment has been received.

 You will receive an automated receipt when paying for this service.
 No VAT is charged as this is a non-business service and the VAT is classed as ‘out-of-scope’.
 However, should it be required for your records, Hampshire County Council’s VAT number is GB 189 4068 22.